Ebiroll/cpp-tour-in-ml/Readme.md

 Steps to build tensorflow and this example

-git submodule uodate --init --recursive
+git submodule update --init --recursive

+# Run in codespace
+I have set up the dockefile so that it should run in github codespaces

 # Another option
-I never tried this, but this like a reasonable path forward.
+I never tried this, but this like another reasonable path forward.

 https://github.com/FloopCZ/tensorflow_cc

 # Steps to build

-Clone the TensorFlow Repository:
+This is not necessary if you cloned the submodule Clone the TensorFlow Repository:

     git clone https://github.com/tensorflow/tensorflow/

-Check out 2.18:

-    I tried newer versions first but this worked for me on Ubuntu 22.04 after sudo apt-get install g++-12 (You probably do not need this step. it was for headers, clang was used to compile tensorflow) git checkout -b v2.18.0

 Install dependencies:
     sudo apt-get install build-essential cmake git curl zip unzip autoconf automake libtool  gcc g++